Spectral correspondences for affine Hecke algebras: Normalized affine Hecke algebras and the -function

-The poles and zeroes of the $\mu$-function $\mu=\mu_{\mc{R},m,d}$ have certain remarkable properties which reflect the role of $\mu$ in the spectral decomposition of the positive trace $\tau^d$ (and can in fact be deduced from this, see \cite{Opd3}).
+The poles and zeroes of the $\mu$-function $\mu_1:=\mu_{\mc{R},m,1}$ have certain remarkable properties which reflect the role of $\mu_1$ in the spectral decomposition of the positive trace $\tau^1$ (and can in fact be deduced from this, see \cite{Opd3}).
+The central notion is that of a ``residual coset" \cite{HOH,Opd1,OpdSol2}.
+We review residual cosets in this subsection, paying special attention to their behavior as a family over $\operatorname{Spec}(\mb{L})$.